shenbinqian/WASSA_SharedTask/README.md

 ## Results

 Validation and test results can be saved in './ref' and './res'.
 Predictions of test data can be obtained by './src/test.py' and saved in './res' for uploading to CodaLab.
-During validation processing, ground truth targets can be saved in './ref' for evaluation by './src/evaluation.py'.
+During the validation process, ground truth targets can be saved in './ref' for evaluation by './src/evaluation.py' provided by the organisers.

 ## Source Code